pipeline-foundation/get-origin-def-branch/README.md

 ## Contributing

-Thank you for considering a contribution to this project!
+Thank you for considering a contribution!
 Please check out our detailed [contribution guide](./CONTRIBUTING.md) to learn more about how to help us improve the project.